MJoergen/x16-assembly-tutorial/Episode_7/README.md

 counter does not match, then just return immediately.
 Using the jiffie counter ensures that the music will be played at a regular pace.
-The tempo can be adjusted by the constant MUSIC\_TIMER\_STEP, which is the number of jiffies allocated for each eighth of a bar.
+The tempo can be adjusted by the constant MUSIC\_TIMER\_STEP, which is the number of jiffies allocated for each 1/16 of a bar.